monodot/knowledge-base/_articles/grafana.md

 - If a particular data set has "child" sets with different data models, they are called **frames**.
 A **data frame** is a collection of **fields**.

+## Alerting & IRM

+- An **alert instance** can be Normal, Pending, Alerting, or Recovering
+- Define **contact points** to other systems: e.g. Grafana IRM (for complex routing, escalation, etc), Slack, simple email.
+- Define a **notification policy** which determines when to route alerts to each contact point.

+### IRM

+IRM specifically has its own concepts:

+- An **alert group** is a collection of related alert instances, bundled together to reduce notification noise.
+It has four possible states:
+  - Firing
+  - Acknowledged
+  - Resolved
+  - Silenced

 ## Correlations

 ### Example: Extract cluster label for Prometheus query